terraform-ibm-modules/terraform-ibm-base-ocp-vpc/README.md

         - `Administrator` platform access
         - `Manager` service access

+Optionally, you need the following permissions to attach Access Management tags to resources in this module.

+- IAM Services
+    - **Tagging** service
+        - `Administrator` platform access

 ## Note :
  - One worker pool should always be named as `default`.
 Refer [issue 2849](https://github.com/IBM-Cloud/terraform-provider-ibm/issues/2849) for further details.